Government Won't Pursue Talking Car Mandate - Slashdot

 Right, because no one ever died in car accidents before the invention of the cell phone.

 Now mind you, I don't know that I liked the idea of V2V communication anyway.
 It sounds cool in theory, but the more complex we make all these systems the more chances there are for people to manipulate things to cause harm.
 If self-driving cars depend on such technology, then messing with it could cause as many problems as it solves.
-I'd prefer that each self-driving car be able to do its job without inter-car communica
+I'd prefer that each self-driving car be able to do its job without inter-car communication, which seems doable given the way that tech is evolving today.

+You'll note this decision doesn't prevent car manufacturers from implementing this or a similar system, it just doesn't throw people who build cars in jail if they decide their customers will want something different, like lower costs, or a different style of safety feature, or even a similar system which is more advanced later on.

+When the government mandates something like this, it creates legal lock-in of that specific solution, preventing better things for customers from occurring.
+Imagine if every car

 If ppl would just put the cell phone down